pytexas/2025/docs/attend/in-person.md

 grant, and we are aiming to have some cash to help reimburse travel/lodging.

 If you are facing a financial hardship, or would not be able to attend without assistance, please fill out the application below.
+**Important dates:**
+* Applications will close 1/31/2025
-Applications will be approved by Feb.
-20<sup>th</sup> 2025.
+* Applications will be approved 2/10/2025.
+* Notifications will be sent out the week of 2/10/2025

 **Grant applications from participants from Texas and surround areas will be prioritized first.**